Protesters decry Amazon warehouse conditions as commerce giant gears up for holiday shopping blitz

 Amazon, led by CEO Jeff Bezos, is projecting record-smashing holiday sales.
 Bezos has seen his personal wealth grow by nearly $67 billion this year.

 But that bounty has not found its way into the pockets of Amazon’s front-line workers, some employees say, including thousands who demonstrated globally Friday.
 Those workers say the company has not done enough to keep them safe and reward their labor during the COVID-19 pandemic, even though Amazon shares have nearly doubled in value since March as Americans do more of their shopping online.
-In a potent signal of dissatisfaction with the status quo, workers at a newly-opened Amazon warehouse in Alabama on Monday signaled their intent to unionize to secure better pay and higher safety standards.
+In a potent signal of dissatisfaction with the status quo, workers at a newly opened Amazon warehouse in Alabama on Monday signaled their intent to unionize to secure better pay and higher safety standards.

 In Seattle on Friday, protest organizer Chris Smalls led roughly 60 people carrying signs that read “Stop Union Busting” and “Paid Sick Leave” on a march through South Lake Union.
 The group — comprising older union organizers, young Seattleites who learned of the protest on Instagram and veterans of Seattle’s ongoing demonstrations against police brutality — demanded better pay, the right to unionize and more benefits for Amazon’s warehouse workers.